MyComplex/tiamat_chalice_quotient/README.md

 - [Copyright](#copyright)

 ## Scope of Work
-Build a timeed quiz that tests your JavaScript knowledge, subtracts time for a wrong answer, and records your score in a leaderboard.
+Build a timeed quiz that tests your JavaScript knowledge, applies a time penalty for a wrong answer, and records your score in a leaderboard.

 ## Sample
 ![sample](./sample.gif)